zoomacode/hugo-site/content/posts/fluent-python-part-1.md

 #### **Memory view**

 Arrays store data in continuous memory like arrays in C++.
-Memory views help to the same raw memory in a different shape.
+Memory views help to view the same raw memory in a different shape.
 For example, you can show an array of bytes as an array of integers, as matrix, or a slice without copying any data.

 ```python
     >>> a = array("l", range(2000, 2006))